ericscharff/oberon-compiler/examples/Apple1.md

 The Apple 1 is a 6502 based computer.
 When the program starts, it creates 64K of RAM, and then loads the machine's monitor (the BIOS program that runs when the machine starts) from file file `rom.bin`.
 This contains 256 bytes(!) of data loaded into $FF00 through $FFFF.
-The monitor is an interative program that allows you to enter bytes into memory, display memory, and jump to a program.
+The monitor is an interactive program that allows you to enter bytes into memory, display memory, and jump to a program.

 Unlike a real Apple 1, there are 64K of true RAM.
 The ROM code technically